kitnil/awesome/README.md

 ## Others

+- [frontend-tech-list](https://github.com/alienzhou/frontend-tech-list) - a frontend tech list for developers
+- [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - :ballot_box_with_check: Curated list of resources for college students :octocat: Show your :heart: by giving a :star:
+- [what-i-learned-from-porting-to-freebsd](https://github.com/shlomif/what-i-learned-from-porting-to-freebsd) - What I Learned from porting my projects to FreeBSD
+- [awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
+- [awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
+- [wireguard_ansible](https://github.com/iamckn/wireguard_ansible) - Ansible scripts for the set up a typical wireguard VPN connection
 - [ansible-znc-on-znc](https://github.com/dhellmann/ansible-znc-on-znc) - Configures multiple ZNC bouncer instances so each client can have its own scroll back log.
 - [guides](https://github.com/mayfrost/guides) - Looking for a guide?
 You came to the right place.
 Here you can find documentation for a variety of topics I research to make complex computing easier.
 For comments go to the IRC channel #nfo at the Rizon network.
 - [awesome-spider](https://github.com/facert/awesome-spider) - 爬虫集合